a-bonnet/pasclang/README.md

 cmake ..
 make -j<number of jobs>``

+You can then run the tests by using `make runtest`.

 ## Using

 Command-line usage is documented by invoking the pasclang executable (present in the bin subfolder of the build directory) with no argument.